dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ### Azure Locations (Data Regions)

 An Azure "Location", or "Region".
 Specifies the location of the Azure Data Center where you want your resources to be created.
-The location that you use is very important in this lab because the N-Series Virtual Machines that have NVidia GPUs on them are only available in the "**East US**" or ("**eastus**") data center at this time.
-This workshop requires the use of the NVidia GPUs on the N-Series VMs, so we will need to make sure to provision all of our resources in the "**eastus**" data center.
+The location that you use is very important in this lab because the N-Series Virtual Machines that have NVIDIA GPUs on them are only available in the "**East US**" or ("**eastus**") data center at this time.
+This workshop requires the use of the NVIDIA GPUs on the N-Series VMs, so we will need to make sure to provision all of our resources in the "**eastus**" data center.

 > **Note**: The list of data centers where N-Series VMs are available will grow over time.
 You can view the current data centers that support them on them "[Products available by region](https://azure.microsoft.com/en-us/regions/services/)" page.
 If you choose to use a location other than "**eastus**", you will need to replace all occurrances of "**eastus**" in the instructions below with the name of the location you've chose.